Free Rider Safety Workshops in 2024

 Thanks to the Local Councils for supporting our efforts to assist riders.

-Thanks to the Road Safety Officers at Tweed Heads, Goulburn – Mulwaree, Eurobodalla, Port Macquarie, Bathurst, Blayney, Coffs Harbour, Narrandera, Shellharbour, Snowy Mountains, Albury, Bega, Wollongong, Shoalhaven, Cumberland and Blacktown for all their efforts in organising the workshops over the years.
-Over 1,000 riders have attended our workshops.
+Thanks to the Road Safety Officers at Councils in Tweed Heads, Goulburn – Mulwaree, Eurobodalla, Port Macquarie, Bathurst – Blayney, Coffs Harbour – Hastings, Mid Coast, Port Stephens, Cessnock, Narrandera, Shellharbour, Snowy Mountains, Albury, Eurobodalla, Wollongong, Shoalhaven, Cumberland and Blacktown for all their efforts in organising the workshops over the years.
+Workshops have also been conducted in Dubbo, Albury, Tumut, Wagga-Wagga and Griffith.
+Over 1,200 riders have attended our workshops.

 In addition to the rural workshops, over the past 16 years, we have also held workshops at: